Walking the High Line | a complete guide of the park

 This is something we absolutely loved!
 Beginning from W 19th Street and ending at 30th Street, all the streets at the West side of the High Line are full of galleries.
 And I mean full.
 According to our schedule, this would take 2,5 hours, but in reality we spent 5,5 hours here!
 Of course you can choose how many galleries you enter so you can make this as long or as short as you want.
 We, however, are real art lovers and entered almost every gallery, but didn’t stay inside for long.
 Not that we didn’t like the art, that is just how we always do it.
 The art is one great thing, another is that the galleries are inside old warehouses from the port, so the spaces are gigantic!

 In my opinion, this is a must.
 If we now think about this trip, this is something that stands out for us.
 Maybe it’s because we really love art, but I think that everyone should at least try and do a few of the galleries.
-My next post will be about these art galleries.
-When it’s done, I will put a link below.
+In fact, I dedicated a complete blog post to this (I linked it below the picture).

 Meatpacking District is known for its restaurants, so completing your day here with some dinner would be a good choice.
 The overall feel of the district is quite clean and spacious, with a relaxed atmosphere.
 In this neighborhood, you will find Chelsea Market and Gansevoort Market, as well as numerous restaurants.